FeyAgape/Mobile-Web-Specialist-Lesson-Notes/React/reactjs.md

   document.getElementById('app')
 );`

-JSX Conditionals: &&
+## JSX Conditionals: &&
-We're going to cover one final way of writing conditionals in React: the && operator.
+One final way of writing conditionals in React is: the && operator.

 Like the ternary operator, && is not React-specific, but it shows up in React surprisingly often.

-In the last two lessons, you wrote statements that would sometimes render a kitty and other times render a doggy. && would not have been the best choice for those lessons.

 && works best in conditionals that will sometimes do an action, but other times do nothing at all.

 Here's an example:

-const tasty = (
+`const tasty = (
   <ul>
     <li>Applesauce</li>
     { !baby && <li>Pizza</li> }